raspberrypi/raspiraw/README.md

 ## raspiraw high framerate options

-Lookup ov5647, imx219 or adv7282m datasheet for register details.
+Lookup ov5647, imx219 or adv7282m datasheets for register details.

 #### I2C register setting options

 	--regs,		-r	Change (current mode) regs

 Allows to change sensor regs in selected sensor mode.
 Format is a semicolon separated string of assignments.
-An assignmen consists of a 4 hex digits register address, followed by a comma and one or more 2 hex digit byte values.
+An assignment consists of a 4 hex digits register address, followed by a comma and one or more 2 hex digit byte values.
 Restriction: Only registers present in selected sensor mode can be modified.
 Example argument: "380A,003C;3802,78;3806,05FB".
 In case more than one byte appears after the comma, the byte values get written to next adresses.

 	--hinc,		-hi	Set horizontal odd/even inc reg

 Sets the horizontal odd and even increment numbers.
-Argument is a 2 hex digits byte. "-hi xy" is convenience shortcut for "3814,xy" in -regs for ov5647 sensor.
-Lookup the sensor mode registers for your sensor header file for default value.
-TODO: Needs to be extended to deal the other sensors as well.
+Argument is a 2 hex digits byte. "-hi xy" is convenience shortcut for "3814,xy" in --regs for ov5647 sensor.
+Lookup the sensor mode registers for your sensor header file for default values.
+TODO: Needs to be extended to deal with the other sensors as well.

 	--vinc,		-vi	Set vertical odd/even inc reg

 Sets the vertical odd and even increment numbers.
-Argument is a 2 hex digits byte. "-hi xy" is convenience shortcut for "3815,xy" in -regs for ov5647 sensor.
-TODO: Needs to be extended to deal wth the other sensors as well.
+Argument is a 2 hex digits byte. "-vi xy" is convenience shortcut for "3815,xy" in --regs for ov5647 sensor.
+TODO: Needs to be extended to deal with the other sensors as well.

 	--fps,		-f	Set framerate regs

-Sets the target framerate.
+Sets the requested framerate.
 Argument is a floating point number.
-This is convenience shortcut for computing hh/ll values and "380E,hhll" in -regs for OV5647 sensor.
-TODO: Needs to be extended to deal the other sensors as well.
+This is convenience shortcut for computing hh/ll values and "380E,hhll" in --regs for ov5647 sensor.
+TODO: Needs to be extended to deal with the other sensors as well.

 #### Sensor mode setting options

-The following options allow to overwrite some sensor mode setting for current sensor mode.
+The following options allow to overwrite some sensor mode settings for current sensor mode.

 	--width,	-w	Set current mode width